johnpuddephatt/kent/src/pages/resources.md

 A federation of charities mobilising practical community action on poverty and the environment across the UK

+Check out [Brighton and Hove CLT](https://bhclt.org.uk/) who are supporting some fantastic projects in our neighbouring county, and have a useful resources page

 ## Local Councils

+There are currently four local authorities running community led housing initiatives in Kent.

 ### [Dover District Council – Community Led Housing](https://www.dover.gov.uk/Housing/Housing-Development/Community-Housing/Community-Housing.aspx)